FluentLenium/FluentLenium/README.md

 A ```Component``` is a object wrapping a ```WebElement``` instance.
 Nothing more.

-Using component improves readability of both Page Objects and Tests.
+Using components improves readability of both Page Objects and Tests.

 `FluentWebElement` is the default component class in FluentLenium, so you can implement you own custom component by extending `FluentWebElement` to add custom logic.